-1. Choose File > New.
-The Create a New Model window appears.
+- 1. Choose File > New.
+The Create a New Model window appears. - 2.
+Select Reverse-engineer an existing database, and then click Login.

-- 2. Select Reverse-engineer an existing database. - 3.
-Click Login. - You can reverse engineer the database from either an ODBC datasource or via Native RDBMS client connectivity.
-In this example, Native Connectivity to Microsoft SQL Server will be demonstrated. - 4.
-Type the relevant connectivity information such as the data source name, user name, and password, and then click Next.
+You can reverse engineer the database from either an ODBC datasource or via Native RDBMS client connectivity.
+In this example, we use Native Connectivity to Microsoft SQL Server.